-The purpose of this policy is to ascertain, through completion of a criminal background check, the ability of individuals accepted for admission to the college as medical students to become licensed physicians in the future, to enhance the safety and well‐being of patients and to ensure the public’s continuing trust in the medical profession and to comply with Illinois law.
+The purpose of this policy is to ascertain, through completion of a national criminal background check and fingerprint-based criminal history records check, the ability of individuals accepted for admission to the College as medical students to become licensed physicians in the future, to enhance the safety and well‐being of patients, and to ensure the public’s continuing trust in the medical profession and to comply with Illinois law.

-check will result in withdrawal of the conditional offer of acceptance.
+Refusal to provide adequate/correct information or to provide consent for the national background check prior to matriculation may result in withdrawal of the conditional offer of acceptance.

-- Results of the background check will be made available to only those authorized employees or agents of the university who have a need to know the information for college purposes.
-Results will be reviewed by a subcommittee of the at large admissions committee in consultation with University Legal
+3. Results of the background check and fingerprint-based criminal history records check will be made available to only those authorized employees or agents of the University who have a need to know the information for College purposes.
+Results will be reviewed by the appropriate Standing Committee in consultation with University Legal

-- The existence of a conviction will not automatically disqualify an individual from official admission to or enrollment in the college.
-Any decision to reject or accept a matriculant with a conviction is solely at the discretion of the Carle Illinois College of Medicine.
+4. The existence of a conviction will not automatically disqualify an individual from official admission to or enrollment in the College.
+Any decision to withdraw an accepted applicant’s conditional offer or dismiss a matriculant/student from the College with a conviction, is solely at the discretion of the appropriate Standing Committee in consultation with University Legal Counsel.